rdlauer/articles/nativescript/ios13-preview/post.md

 ### Dark Mode

 Starting with iOS 13, end users can opt-in to a system-wide setting called [Dark Mode](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/dark-mode/).
-In Dark Mode, iOS will use a dark color palette for all UI elements in your apps when available.
+In Dark Mode, iOS will use a dark color palette for all UI elements when available.

 ![dark mode on ios 13](dark-mode.png)

 For most UI components, Dark Mode will work out-of-the-box, no changes required.
-Assuming you have some CSS-implemented color customizations to your apps, you'll need a strategy to either automatically switch elements to a dark color scheme or allow programmatically make those changes.
+Assuming you have made some color-related customizations to your UI though, you'll need a way to either automatically switch elements to a dark color scheme or be allowed to programmatically make those changes.

 The NativeScript team will likely approach this in a couple of different ways:

 1. The [core theme](https://docs.nativescript.org/ui/theme) that ships with all NativeScript apps will be updated to support Dark Mode. ([Track this GitHub issue](https://github.com/NativeScript/NativeScript/issues/7313) if you are curious about this and other planned improvements.)
 2. Either as part of a plugin or as part of the core {N} framework, an API will be exposed allowing you to identify which display mode the user is in.
 This will allow you to present UI elements in one color scheme or another.

-[Here is an early look](https://github.com/EddyVerbruggen/nativescript-dark-mode) at a possible basic API for the latter implementation:
+[Here is an early look](https://github.com/EddyVerbruggen/nativescript-dark-mode) at a possible simple API for the latter implementation:

 	import { isDarkModeEnabled } from "nativescript-dark-mode";